 Germany poses the biggest challenge to US soccer dominance.
 The “Die Nationalelf” won the FIFA Women’s World Cup twice, in 2003 and 2007.

-They also boast an impressive track record in the UEFA Women’s Championship with eight victories, six consecutive between 1995 and 2013.
+They also boast an impressive track record in the Women’s Championship with eight victories, six consecutive between 1995 and 2013.

 Standout players from the DFB team include Birgit Prinz, Sara Däbritz, Célia Šašić, and current stars Alexandra Popp, Sara Däbritz, and rising youngster Lea Schüller